In the advertising industry, the so-called Flywheel Marketing on everyone's lips. It is intended to support the Sales Detach funnel.

 We want to make you aware of how a change in mindset can pay dividends for the growth of your business.

 Interest: It is essential that potential customers become aware of you.
 We support you in the selection and creation of suitable tools.
 Possibilities include ads, social media posts, blog posts, newsletters or flyers.
 For each product/service there are different possibilities to be found by potential customers.
 You have to be a kind of information platform for your target group with relevant content.

 Interact/Respond: This is where we can support you in the area of inbound marketing.
 In order for potential customers to communicate with you at all, they first have to find your offer.
 The goal must be that your target group can familiarize themselves with your brand and your product.
 Channels here can be website, landing pages, blogs, social media, search engines.
 In this way, the prospect becomes a customer step by step.

 Convince: Even after the purchase, the customer must continue to be inspired and supported.
 Key words here are feedback, analyses and possible solutions to problems.
 Automation programs are recommended here, as they make work easier.

 Service: You must not forget your service area.
 The speed of internal processes must be optimized.
-Additional capacities may also need to be created here, such as sufficient customer service staff.
+It may also be necessary to create additional capacities here, such as sufficient customer service staff.